scientist-softserv/iiif_print/README.md

-This gem is part of a project developed in a collaboration between The University of Utah J. Willard Marriott Library and Boston Public Libray, as part of a "Newspapers in Samvera" project grant funded by the Institute for Museum and Library Services (imls.gov).
+This gem is part of a project developed in a collaboration between The University of Utah J. Willard Marriott Library and Boston Public Library, as part of a "Newspapers in Samvera" project grant funded by the Institute for Museum and Library Services (imls.gov).

 The development team is grateful for input, collaboration, and support